OfferUp Review: Is It Worth It to Sell Your Stuff?

 4. Give accurate sizes and measurements

 Measure your items accurately.
-If it’s a smaller item like jewelry or earrings, use something that’s universally recognized (like a quarter or penny) and put it next to your item in the photo.
-It’s an easy way to give an accurate idea of the size, rather than simply saying it’s “tiny.”
+If they’re smaller, like jewelry or earrings, use something universally recognized (like a quarter or penny) and put it next to your item in the photo.
+It’s an easy way to give an accurate idea of the size rather than simply saying they’re “tiny.”

 5. Be truthful